 Ski Resort Webcams (That Refresh Year-round)

 Sunshine Village is another local ski resort covered by webcams.
-Cameras here cover much of the resort, including the base area, upper ski runs, and Rock Isle Lake (a prime hiking area in summer)
+Cameras here cover much of the resort, including the base area upper ski runs, and a camera pointed toward Mount Assiniboine.

 Sunshine Village also has a Powder Cam, which is focused on a measuring stick that is cleared off each day at 4 pm, so you can see any overnight accumulation of snow.

 Do you want to see the weather conditions at Lake Louise before heading out to the mountains?
 Then click on the link below to see the regularly refreshed view from a webcam mounted on the roof of the Fairmont Chateau Lake Louise.

 Lake Louise Ski Resort maintains seven webcams that concentrate on showing conditions for winter visitors, but they refresh regularly year-round.

 Of the Lake Louise Ski Resort webcams, the most useful for summer visitors is the camera that is mounted on the resort’s viewing platform, from where the panorama extends back across the valley to Lake Louise itself.